 Extravagant Mid Century Lobby of Schenk's Paramount Resort.
 South Fallsburg, NY

 Located 90 miles from New York City, the foothills of Catskill Mountains was once America’s top vacation destination.
 Comprised of Sullivan County and parts of Ulster County, this area was internationally known as a summer retreat that provided culture, entertainment and leisure for predominantly East Coast American Jews.
 The Anti-Semitism that flared nationally in the 1920s was the push that helped to create over 500 resorts, 50,000 bungalow colonies and 1,000 rooming houses.
 For more than forty-five years, the Borscht Belt created a feeling of belonging for working and vacationing Jews, in a world where historically they had experienced much prejudice.
 Before Las Vegas became world renowned for its entertainment, the Borscht Belt was the country’s entertainment destination.
 Stand-up Comedy originated in the theaters of the Borscht Belt resorts.
 Additionally, many of the resorts had their own sports teams and often recruited top name players for their teams.
-The Borscht Belt saw a deep decline in 1980s and 1990s due to a variety of factors including (among other things) the growth and proliferation of the suburbs, the rise of inexpensive airfare and generational changes.
-Since the era’s decline, much of its structural environment has been disappearing year after year, decomposing over time or, in other instances, new structures have taken the former’s place.

-Marisa Scheinfeld is a photographer and author who was born in Brooklyn, NY in 1980 and raised in the Catskills.
+is a Jewish-American photographer and author who was born in Brooklyn, NY in 1980 and raised in the Catskills.
 She received her B.A. from the State University at Albany in 2002, and her MFA from San Diego State University in 2011.
+Her work is motivated an interest in regional landscape and its myriad histories, both

-Marisa Scheinfeld is a photographer and author who was born in Brooklyn, NY in 1980 and raised in the Catskills.
+is a Jewish-American photographer and author who was born in Brooklyn, NY in 1980 and raised in the Catskills.
 She received her B.A. from the State University at Albany in 2002, and her MFA from San Diego State University in 2011.
+Her work is motivated an interest in regional landscape and its myriad histories, both apparent and hidden, and a drive to use the medium of photography as an act of preservation.

-In 2016, Cornell University Press released her first book entitled The Borscht Belt: Revisiting the Remains of America's Jewish Vacationland.
-Marisa is currently an Adjunct Professor of Photography at SUNY Purchase and working on her second book.
+In the fall of 2016, Cornell University Press released her first book The Borscht Belt: Revisiting the Remains of America’s Jewish Vacationland.

 Starting from a very young age, Louis always had a passion for antiques, historic objects, and historic places.
 At the age of 11 while researching an abandoned hospital in his hometown of Katonah, NY, Louis discovered the abandoned resorts of the Borscht Belt.
 Since then, Louis has explored and photographed nearly all of the abandoned ruins that once made up the Borscht Belt.
 In addition, he has amassed a substantial collection over 200 postcards, brochures, and various forms of ephemera from the Borscht belt era.